 - The Paris Agreement was a turning point in global climate diplomacy, engaging almost all countries in a shared framework.

-- COPs have advanced carbon markets, climate finance mechanisms, and global transparency frameworks.
+- COPs have advanced carbon markets, climate-finance mechanisms and global transparency frameworks, and established the loss and damage fund.

 Challenges: